 Head Pressure Control

-The electronic head pressure control modulates condenser fan motor speed by varying the air volume through the condenser.
-The control monitors the head pressure by sensing the sub-cooled liquid line temperature.
+These electronic head pressure controls modulate condenser fan motor speed thereby varying the air volume through the condenser.
+The control monitors the head pressure by sensing the sub-cooled liquid line temperature or pressure.

 - ECM (brushless dc) Motors